rubygems/guides/command-reference.md

 ### Options

 * `-k, --key KEYNAME`               - Use the given API key from ~/.local/share/gem/credentials
-* `--otp CODE`                  - Digit code for multifactor authentication
+* `--otp CODE`                  - Digit code for multifactor authentication You can also use the environment variable GEM_HOST_OTP_CODE
 * `-a, --add EMAIL`                 - Add an owner
 * `-r, --remove EMAIL`              - Remove an owner
 * `--host HOST`                 - Use another gemcutter-compatible host (e.g. https://rubygems.org)